Muffed punt lets Hawkeyes weather Cyclone upset bid

 It gave the 19th-ranked Hawkeyes just their second lead of a game that took more than six hours to complete following a pair of thunderstorm-related delays during the first half.

 Almost appropriately, the game was decided on a freaky play.
-Forced to punt, the ISU return man was run into by his own blocker, Datrone Young and the ball bounced off his back.
-The Hawkeyes' Devonte Young recovered the muff and Iowa ran out the final 90 seconds.
+With Iowa unable to run out the clock late and forced to punt, the ISU return man was run into by his own blocker, Datrone Young, who had the ball bounce off his back.
+The Hawkeyes' Devonte Young recovered the muff and Iowa ran out the final 90 seconds to prevent a final ISU comeback attempt.

 Hawkeye senior quarterback Nate Stanley orchestrated drives that led to points on Iowa’s final three possessions and it was Stanley who pushed the Hawkeyes in front for the first time since the opening quarter with 12:10 remaining in the game.